Craig Bartlett

 Craig Michael Bartlett (born October 18, 1956) is an American animator.
-He wrote, directed, created, and produced the Nickelodeon television series Hey Arnold! and the PBS Kids television series Ready Jet Go! and Dinosaur Train.
+He wrote, directed, created, and produced the Nickelodeon television series Hey Arnold! and the PBS Kids television series Dinosaur Train and Ready Jet Go!.

 Career

 Bartlett's first job, after graduating from the Evergreen State College in Olympia, Washington, was at Will Vinton Studios in Portland, Oregon, where he learned the art of stop-motion animation, working on movies such as The Adventures of Mark Twain.
 Bartlett moved to Los Angeles in 1987 to animate the "Penny" claymations for the second season of Pee-wee's Playhouse on CBS.
 He later made an animated ID for NBC with Klasky Csupo.

 He later worked at BRC Imagination Arts, directing projects such as Postcards and Mystery Lodge for Knott's Berry Farm.
 He also animated the music video for "Jurassic Park" by "Weird Al" Yankovic from the 1993 album Alapalooza.

-Bartlett met the Nickelodeon execs while story editing Rugrats in its first three seasons.
+Bartlett met the Nickelodeon execs while story editing Rugrats in its first three seasons, as well as directing three episodes of The Ren & Stimpy Show.
 He pitched Hey Arnold! to them in the fall of 1993 and produced a pilot the next spring.
 The series was greenlit in January 1995.
 Hey Arnold! was in production continuously from 1995 to 2001, made by Bartlett's own production company, Snee-Oosh, Inc., which he founded in 1986.
 The series culminated in a TV movie originally titled Arnold Saves the Neighborhood, but Nickelodeon decided to release it theatrically as Hey Arnold!: The Movie, in June 2002.

 A dispute over a second planned Arnold movie resulted in Bartlett leaving Nickelodeon to write, direct and produce an animated TV movie for Cartoon Network called Party Wagon, a story originally intended as a pilot for an ongoing series.
 It ended up being the first Cartoon Network movie-length pilot to be broadcast, but not picked up until Underfist: Halloween Bash, which was created by Maxwell Atoms, who created The Grim Adventures of Billy & Mandy and Evil Con Carne.